Respiratory Failure Nursing Care Plan

 What is respiratory failure?

-Respiratory failure is a condition where the respiratory system fails to adequately oxygenate the blood or, in other words, carbon dioxide elimination occurs.
-This can be due to various underlying factors such as acute respiratory distress syndrome (ARDS), chronic lung diseases like chronic obstructive pulmonary disease (COPD), or respiratory distress syndrome.
+Respiratory or acute respiratory failure often occurs when the respiratory system cannot adequately oxygenate the blood or remove carbon dioxide.
+Conditions such as acute respiratory distress syndrome (ARDS), chronic obstructive pulmonary disease (COPD), or acute respiratory failure can contribute to this condition.

 Symptoms of respiratory failure